Xorejing/xsd2thrift-maven-plugin/README.md

 xsd2thrift-maven-plugin has been compiled with Java SE 7.

 The fork  (https://github.com/Xorejing/xsd2thrift) , branch feature/maven-plugin includes all needed modifications.
-These modifications will be added to xsd2thrift eventually.

 ### License